For partners subscribed to Select or Enterprise plans.

 Note: This expiration-based trigger is only required in the Domain Expiration, SSL Expiration, Configuration Expiration, and Flexible Asset Expiration workflows.

-- To add a filter, click the + Filter button (left side of the screen) and select your filter criteria using the drop-downs.
+- To add a filter, click the + Filter button (left side of the screen) and select your filter criteria using the drop downs.
 To add additional filter criteria, click the plus icon.

-- Click on Webhook.
+- Click on Slack Notification.

 - Configure the action to create the JSON payload that will be passed to the webhook when the trigger condition is met.